 "Mom, do you know what's going on with my tongue? … It's got some weird patches on it … yuck!"

-What your child is most likely concerned about is what is referred to as a "geographic tongue."
-The condition is nothing serious, and it really doesn't have much to do with Geography.
+What your child is likely concerned about is referred to as a "geographic tongue."
+The condition is nothing serious, and it really doesn't have much to do with geography.
 It is something you might want to know about, though, particularly if your child is wondering why their tongue suddenly looks like it’s sporting the map of Europe.

 Those bumps, called papillae, serve two main functions, the first is to help create friction and grip the food that enters your mouth, and the second is to provide receptors for your sense of taste.

-Science doesn't exactly understand what causes the loss of some of these papillae, however, there is some speculation the condition can be genetic, as well possibly related to allergies, diabetes, oral contraceptive use, stress and immune system hypersensitivities.
+Science doesn't exactly understand what causes the loss of some of these papillae; however there is some speculation the condition can be genetic, as well possibly related to allergies, diabetes, oral contraceptive use, stress and immune system hypersensitivities.

 For some, there can be occasional discomfort which is usually brought on by certain foods - particularly of the acidic and spicy variety.

 The patches can sometimes be surrounded by a white or yellowish border, caused by the body's white blood cell response to the loss of the papillae, and the patches will vary in shape and size.
-They're also known to come and go frequently, and at times, can even been seen to "shift" to other areas of the tongue - sometimes even within hours.
+They're also known to come and go frequently, and at times, can even been seen to shift to other areas of the tongue - sometimes even within hours.

 If you or your child is concerned, or even if you just have more questions about what's happening on your child's tongue, see your dentist or physician to ask more questions.
 As always, it's important to rule out any underlying issues that can contribute to any illness, and this might be one of those instances where a quick visit to the doctor can provide some further assurance.